-These two expressions epitomize the most important marketing (and social media) concept: relevance.
+These two expressions epitomize the most important marketing concept: relevance.
 How often have you seen a post, picture, tweet, or comment that adds zero value?
-Or where the signal-to-noise ratio is, well, noisy?
+Or where the signal-to-noise ratio is, well, too noisy?

-When it comes to using social media as a professional tool, there is a subtle shift that must happen.
-Instead of a self (or corporate) focus, the post must be designed to be user-relevant, and user-focused.
-It’s true that celebrities (and politicians) often break this rule, but they would do better if they were more relevant.
+When it comes to using digital as a professional tool, there is a subtle shift that must happen.
+Instead of a self (or corporate) focus, the communication must be designed to be user-relevant, and user-focused.
+It’s true that celebrities (and politicians) often break this rule, but they really would do better if they improved their relevance.

 Social relevance isn’t rocket science – here are five tips that can help:

-This week’s action plan: What’s your signal-to-noise ratio?
+What’s your signal-to-noise ratio?
 This week, review all of your social posts, using this five-point checklist as your criteria.
 (Are the posts really written for a targeted audience?
 Does it appear that there is an underlying goal?
 Are the topic choices important to the audience?
 And on a similar theme?
 Is there engagement?)
-If the posts are too wide-ranging and diffuse, then start writing for your reader: they will care about you once you begin solving their problems.
+If the posts are too wide-ranging and diffuse, then start writing for your reader: they will care more about you once you begin solving their problems.

 Competitive insight: Reviewing your competitor’s social posts can often give you insight to their marketing strategy: reverse engineering what they have been saying, provides visibility to their priorities and goals.